medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 In order to avoid such scenario, it is necessary to adopt a **schema**, that is verified over data in order to avoid things to break.

+A Schema can be applied to message key, message value, or both.
+{:.note}

 In addition to adopt a schema, it is also important that this approach consider data optimization, in a way that data could be separated from schema to avoid duplication (and increase in payload size).
 Schema Registry can be be adopted